How much do you really know about stroke, especially when it comes to stroke and women? Let’s start off with a quick quiz.

 “Men actually have more strokes at a younger age, but your risk of stroke goes up as you age and since women tend to live longer than men, they are more affected by stroke as they get older,” explained Kathy Robertson, M.S.N., R.N., stroke coordinator at Carilion Roanoke Memorial Hospital.

-However, Kathy noted that there are also several unique stroke risk factors that only women face.
+However, Robertson noted that there are also several unique stroke risk factors that only women face.